Rickythakar/Password-Generator/README.md

 # Password-Generator
-Password Generator for Coding BootCamp
+Password Generator that utilizes Javascript

 First password generator for Coding BootCamp.
 This password generator can create a randomized password with numbers, uppercase characters, lowercase characters, and special characters.